ceri-num/uv-larm/tuto-level-up/transform.md

 You can validate with `view_frame` that the 2 frames ares connected and that laser scan are displayed in _rviz_.

 The first 3 numbers fix the translation.
 It is the potion of the `laser` center into `map`.
 The next 4 numbers give the rotation.

 In fact, the publisher generates a [TransfromStamped mesage](https://docs.ros.org/en/jade/api/geometry_msgs/html/msg/TransformStamped.html) and the rotation is based on quaternion definition (cf. [wikipedia](https://en.wikipedia.org/wiki/Quaternions_and_spatial_rotation) for details...)
 Display the frames in _rviz2_ (add > axes > set reference frame) and play with different configurations (kill and restart the `static_transform_publisher`).

+### tbot configuration

 For a simple robot, it can be dozens of frames and it grows with robot parts (legs, arms).
 _ROS_ provide a tool (state publisher) to publish transform regarding how the frames are interconnected.